sathya-pramodh/linux-mcsr/doc/post_install/post-install.md

 - It has an update manager that reminds you if you have some major security updates pending.
 - But if for some reason it misses it, then our recommendation is for you to follow a **monthly** update schedule, i.e., make sure to update all your packages by opening **Update Manager** on a monthly basis.
 - This is just to make sure you don't run into any problems and to get the latest software for your system as early as possible.

-# All done!

-- Congratulations!!
-You just setup Linux for MCSR!!
-Happy resetting! :D
-- Feel free to open an issue in [here](https://github.com/sathya-pramodh/linux-mcsr/issues) if you face any issues/problems while running your system.
-Good luck!